-Artistic License-History: John Green skips over the Protestant Reformation in World History and the Space Race in US History.
+Author's Saving Throw: John Green skips over the Protestant Reformation in World History and the Space Race in US History.
 The closest we get to the latter?
 An image in the introduction briefly mentioning the Apollo Program and a still image of an Astronaut in the episode on America in the 1960s.
-And what does Green make a video of instead?
-Captain Cook.
-Is Cook an important figure?
-Debatable, but it is certain that he isn't as important as the Reformation.
+In part to respond to this criticism, they have since announced Crash Course World History 2.

-Broken Base: The episode "Battles of the Civil War" has proven to be this.
+The episode "Battles of the Civil War" has proven to be this.
 Some viewers accepted John's basic listing of major battles of the Civil War as a good Take That, Audience! towards those who ask for more military history on the show and acceptable filler to pad out his paternity leave, especially since the following two episodes were also about the Civil War and contained much more analysis and details.
-Others dislike the episode, either because they see it as disrespectfully trivializing the entire field of military history or because an intentionally boring show is still boring.
+Others dislike the episode, either because they see it as disrespectfully trivializing the entire field of military history and/or because an intentionally boring episode is still boring.

 The 2016 series on Games is spawning a new broken base for its chronological order and prioritization of topics.
 First, the decision to skip directly from ancient board games to the advent of video games was met with some criticism, because it ignores a lot of the evolution of board gaming, card games, tabletop games like D&D, and how these all connect to each other.
 Then, to further break the fanbase, the series focused heavily on consoles over PCs, causing a number of fan debates over what is important in terms of video game history.
 While the series are now focusing more on those subjects, the fact that the subjects aren't going to be handled in chronological order is a little jarring to quite a few viewers.